-In 1894, a new pocket watch mechanism “Omega 19-line” was developed.
-Watch repairers without any additional adjustment could replace its components.
-Henry Riquel – the Brandt brothers’ banker – suggested the idea to call this format Omega and start selling watches under this brand.
-He backed up his suggestion by the fact that a Greek letter omega is synonymic with the utmost perfection, completeness, and the pick of the bunch.
-On March 10, 1900, the new name was internationally registered, and after the enterprise was transformed into a joint-stock company, it was included in the company name – Omega Watch Co.
+In 1894, a new pocket watch mechanism, the “Omega 19-line” was developed.
+Watch repairers, without any additional adjustments, could replace its components.
+Henry Riquel, the Brandt brothers’ banker, then suggested using the name ‘Omega’ for every timepiece.
+The brand started selling watches under this name shortly after.
+He backed up his suggestion by the fact that the Greek letter, Ω, is synonymous with the utmost perfection, completeness, and the ‘crème de la crème’.
+On March 10, 1900, the new name was internationally registered, and after, the enterprise was transformed into a public limited company with the name – Omega Watch Co.

 Omega Company employs four basic communication approaches – the Olympic Games and sports, the spirit of superiority, watch-making excellency, and brand ambassadors.

 Since 1932, the brand has been the sole official timekeeper of the Olympic Games.

 Omega is the only NASA-approved watch for being used in space.

 In 2015, a new Master Chronometr certification laid the basis for another matchless quality standard in the watch industry, which once again confirms that the International Olympic Committee and the space agency have made the right choice.